-UTIs happen when bacteria enters the body through the urethra, which is the opening that carries urine from the bladder, and the immune system isn’t able to fight off the bacteria.
-As a result, the bacteria multiplies and can spread to the bladder and kidneys, causing an infection.
+UTIs happen when bacteria enter the body through the urethra, which is the opening that carries urine from the bladder, and the immune system isn’t able to fight off the bacteria.
+As a result, the bacteria multiply and can spread to the bladder and kidneys, causing an infection.

 Typically, women are more susceptible to UTIs because the urethra is shorter, meaning bacteria doesn’t have to travel as far to reach the kidneys or bladder.
 However, seniors are also at a higher risk of a UTI because of weaker immune systems, chronic health conditions, urinary incontinence, reliance on catheters, or other factors.

 UTIs can be treated with medication to kill off the bacteria.
 However, if left untreated, a UTI can cause kidney infections, kidney failure, sepsis, and other health problems.
 In fact, the infection can even spread into the bloodstream, leading to life-threatening infection and a long road to recovery.
 However, with proper care and attention, many UTIs can be avoided.